 Round 4: Final reminder: With a week until cut-off deadline

-Round 5: Digital last chance: Paid Facebook reminder, targeted at key postcodes, with case study video produced to cash in on algorithmic benefits
+Round 5: Digital last chance: Facebook ads targeted at key postcodes, with case study video

-Round 6: Panel D-Day: Each attended by respective editors and Holyrood PR staff
+Round 6: Panel D-Day: Each attended by respective editors and PR staff

 Round 7: Announcement: in each region on the winners with a case study and images

-We also conceived and delivered dedicated events in each bursary area which took place once the recipients were decided.
-Those events brought together the grant recipients to meet each other and to meet the CALA team.
-These events not only proved extremely popular, but also allowed us to gather extensive story lines, quotes and to arrange photography/video for future activity.
+We also conceived and delivered dedicated events in each bursary area bringing together the grant recipients to meet each other and to meet the CALA team.
+These proved extremely popular and also let us to gather extensive story lines, quotes and to arrange photography/video for future activity.